 Some reefs were affected more than others, meaning that some tours have had to change their itinerary to ensure passengers are able to see amazing reefs during their time in the Whitsundays.

 Due to runoff and a buildup of sediment following the cyclone, some of the coral in the reefs were affected and became damaged.
 However, this is the normal lifecycle of reefs, and as some of them die or become damaged, other, newer corals begin to grow and take their place, continuing the life of the ecosystem.
-While some of the reefs were affected, soon enough, healthy corals will begin to grow again, fish will continue to flourish and the life cycle will go on.
+While some of the reefs have been affected, soon enough healthy corals will begin to grow again, fish will continue to flourish and the life cycle will go on.